phattruongai/phattruongai.github.io/about.md

         Hi, My name is Truong Loc Phat.

-        I'm an Machine Learning engineer, emphasis on Deep Learning in Computer Vision based in HCM, Viet Nam.
+        I'm a Machine Learning engineer, emphasis on Deep Learning in Computer Vision based in HCM, Viet Nam.

         I love Math and Programming.